 Many loan experts claim that self-employed borrowers may qualify for any mortgage if they are working with the right loan advisor.
 The down payment can be as low as 3 percent down with a conventional loan or 5-percent down using a jumbo mortgage.
-As of January, 2018, a jumbo mortgage is a home loan over $529,000 in Greater Denver and above $578,000 in Boulder county.
+If you do have 24 month of self-employed and want a mortgage without tax returns consider using the bank statement loan for your Colorado home.

 Here are a couple of examples of diligent self-employed borrowers who applied for and got a home loan.
 They are now comfortably living in their homes.